kitplummer/modsofengent/readme.md

 ### Building

-I've only ever tried to build the document on a Mac and Linux.
+I've been able to build on Windows, macOS, and Linux.
+But the dependencies for each, and installing them are different for each OS.

 #### Requires

 pandoc (which has some depends itself, like pdflatex)

 #### Run

-  $ ./build.sh pdf
+$ `make pdf`

 It'll spit out a new PDF file in the source directory.

-  $ ./build.sh html
+$ `make html`

 It'll spit out a single HTML file in the source directory.

+Or...

+$ `make all`